quanganhhoang/plantiful/README.md

 - ~~Error message for order confirmation page~~
 - Optimize build with React memo
 - Tests
-- Fix Plant with stems' price
+- ~~Fix Plant with stems' price
+- Add plant and stem quantity boxes in plant info page
 - cart-item key is currently based on plant name and is not unique